Frequently Asked Questions (FAQs)

 What happens to my life insurance after retirement?

 If you have the FEGLI life insurance plan, it will continue upon retirement as long as you have it for at least five years prior to retirement.
-You will complete the form with the Benefits Specialist to elect what you wish to continue after retirement.
+You will complete the form with the Benefits Office to elect what you wish to continue after retirement.
 Otherwise, if you have FEGLI for less than five years, your coverage will continue for an additional 31 days from your retirement date without cost.
 You may convert the life insurance into a private policy within 31 days after your retirement date.